ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ```
 We call `SendInput` WinAPI functions through the [`DllCall`](https://www.autoitscript.com/autoit3/docs/functions/DllCall.htm) AutoIt function here.
 You should pass a name of library, name of called function, returned type and input parameters of the function to the `DllCall`.
 The most code lines of the `SendInput.au3` script prepares input parameters to call the `SendInput` WinAPI function.

 First parameter of the `SendInput` function is a number of [**structures**](https://en.wikipedia.org/wiki/Struct_%28C_programming_language%29).
-The structures have the [`INPUT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646270%28v=vs.85%29.aspx) type.
+Structures have the [`INPUT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646270%28v=vs.85%29.aspx) type.
 Only one structure is used in our script.
 Therefore, the `iINPUTs` variable equals to one.

 Second parameter is a [**pointer**](https://en.wikipedia.org/wiki/Pointer_%28computer_programming%29) to the array of `INPUT` structures.
 This is also possible to pass a pointer to the single structure.
 We use the `tagINPUT` variable to represent fields of the structure according to the WinAPI documentation.
 Only two fields of the structure are important in our case.
 The first one has the `type` name and the second one has the [`KEYBDINPUT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646271%28v=vs.85%29.aspx) type.
 You probably noticed that we have a situation of nested structures.
 The `INPUT` structure contains within itself the `KEYBDINPUT` one.
 The `tagKEYBDINPUT` variable is used for representing fields of the `KEYBDINPUT` structure.
-The `tagINPUT` variable is used for creating structure in the  memory of script by [`DllStructCreate`](https://www.autoitscript.com/autoit3/docs/functions/DllStructCreate.htm) call.
+The `tagINPUT` variable is used to create a structure in the script memory by [`DllStructCreate`](https://www.autoitscript.com/autoit3/docs/functions/DllStructCreate.htm) call.
 Next step is receiving pointer of the created `INPUT` structure with the [`DllStructGetPtr`](https://www.autoitscript.com/autoit3/docs/functions/DllStructGetPtr.htm) function.
 And the last step is writing actual data to the `INPUT` structure with the [`DllStructSetData`](https://www.autoitscript.com/autoit3/docs/functions/DllStructSetData.htm) function.

-Third parameter of the `SendInput` function is a size of the single `INPUT` structure.
+Third parameter of the `SendInput` function is the size of the single `INPUT` structure.
 This is the constant that equals to 28 bytes in our case:
 ```
 dword + (word + word + dword + dword + ulong_ptr) + dword =
 4 + (2 + 2 + 4 + 4 + 8) + 4 = 28